Evolver/jqtools/src/js/jquery/overlay/readme.txt

       effectColor: 'black',

       /**
+       * Opacity to use to shaden the background.
+This option makes sense only with
+       *  effect: jQuery.OVERLAY_EFFECT_FOCUS.
+       *
+       */
+      focusOpacity: 0.3,

+      /**
        * Callback to call before opening overlay.
 Callback should return either true or false, indicating
        *  if overlay should be continued loading.
        *